The GC Division provides:

 ● Funding opportunities for clean energy projects

-The Green Community Designation and Grant Program has designated one hundred and eigthy-five cities and towns as Green Communities.
-These energy leaders have accessed grants of nearly $36 million for energy projects.
+The Green Community Designation and Grant Program has designated two hundred ninety-one cities and towns as Green Communities.
+These energy leaders have accessed designation grants of nearly $53 million for energy projects.

 Section 10 of Chapter 25A, which establishes the Green Community Division and Designation and Grant Program requires a specific path forward for municipalities served by municipal light plants that adopt the renewable energy charge to participate in the Program.
 Municipalities served by BOTH a municipal light plant and an investor-owned electric utility ARE eligible to apply for and become a designated Green Community.
 DOER is considering ways to maximize participation by all cities and towns in the Program that yields a mix of reduced energy costs and the environmental and economic development benefits.